 Prioritize the all-in total, not the teaser rate

-If two homes look close on nightly rate, the gap usually opens at checkout.
-Direct-book managers with transparent totals usually beat OTA-heavy paths once service fees and platform drag show up.
+If two homes look close on nightly rate, the gap often opens at checkout.
+Direct-book managers with transparent totals can beat OTA-heavy paths once service fees and platform drag show up, but the final all-in quote is the number that matters.

 Ask who answers when the stay stops being theoretical